David Canary: Early life

-Canary was born in Elwood, Indiana, but grew up in Massillon, Ohio.
-He was the middle son of Hillary Canary and Lorena Heal.
-His brothers are actor John Canary, who once had a role on All My Children, and writer Hilary Glenn Canary (1934–2008).
-The brothers are purportedly great-great-nephews of Martha Jane Canary, Calamity Jane.
+Canary was born in Elwood, Indiana, and grew up in Massillon, Ohio.
+He was the middle son of Hilary Canary and Lorena Heal.
+His brothers were actor John Canary, who once had a role in All My Children, and writer Hilary Glenn Canary.
+The brothers were purportedly great-great-nephews of Martha Jane Canary, Calamity Jane.

 Football

-Canary starred as an end on both offense and defense at Massillon Washington High School, where he graduated in 1956.
+Canary starred as an end on both offense and defense on the football team at Massillon Washington High School, where he graduated in 1956.
 The school honored him as a Distinguished Citizen 35 years later in 1991.
-He earned a football scholarship to the University of Cincinnati, where he was a three-year letterman from 1957 to 1959 and the recipient of the John Pease Award as the program's best lineman in his junior and senior years.
+He earned a football scholarship to the University of Cincinnati, where he was a three-year letterman from 1957 to 1959 and the recipient of the John Pease Award, as the program's best lineman, in his junior and senior years.
 Canary trained as a singer at the university's College of Arts and Sciences and received his bachelor's degree in music in 1960.
 He was picked by the Denver Broncos in the inaugural 1960 American Football League (AFL) draft.
 Commenting on the selection in a 2004 interview for the Archive of American Television, he said, "I thought they were out of their minds.
-I was 172 pounds, I wasn’t very fast, and I couldn’t catch a pass.
+I was 172 pounds, I wasn't very fast, and I couldn't catch a pass.
 They called me stone fingers."